 A few years back, Apple started hiding the Save As option from the File menu in all Mac applications, a move likely aimed at simplifying things for casual users.
 If that works great for the majority of people, power users like you and me prefer the flexibility and granularity of the Save As command.

-In this post I will show you three ways to use the Save As command on your Mac.
+In this post, I will show you three ways to use Save As on Mac.
 We will look at two different keyboard shortcuts, and we’ll also set up a permanent solution to bring back the Save As option in the File menu of all applications running on your Mac.

-If you don’t want to use the Save As option regularly, then you’ll probably be better off with the quick and temporary solution which involves one single key and a couple clicks.
+If you don’t want to regularly use the Save As option, you’ll probably be better off with the quick and temporary solution that involves one single key and a couple of clicks.

-As you can see on the screenshot to the right above, pressing the Option key to reveal the Save As command has also revealed the direct keyboard shortcut for Save As, no mouse required.
+As you can see on the screenshot to the right above, pressing the Option key to reveal the Save As command has also revealed the direct keyboard shortcut for Save As on Mac, no mouse required.